Forzalab/rsa-cha-cha/README.md

 ---

-## 5. Wire protocol
+## 5. Wire protocol — changed Aug 21, 13:00

-Colon-delimited plain text over WebSocket text frames.
-This is the format McKay already shipped in a prior project, so it is proven and nobody has to design it.
+**Flat JSON over WebSocket text frames.** One level deep.
+A `verb` field plus flat fields alongside it.
+No nesting.

 ```
-client → server:   VERB:payload
+client → server:   { "verb": "...", ...fields }
-server → client:   SERVER:CATEGORY:payload
+server → client:   { "verb": "...", ...fields }
 ```

-Dispatch on string prefix in the C++ router.
-One `if` chain.
-Substring off the verb, parse the rest.
+`nlohmann/json` on the C++ side — already a dependency in `rpg40-server`, so nothing new. `JSON.parse` in the browser, free.

+**This replaces the colon-delimited `VERB:payload` scheme.** Two reasons, both real:

+1. **Colons are injection hell.** A user types a colon inside their message and the delimiter lies about where the payload starts.
+That bug exists today, not later.
+2. **`JSON.parse` mangles big numbers.** A 600-digit ciphertext does not survive a JSON number field.
+So **every number on the wire is a string** — all of them, not just the big ones, so nobody has to hold a mental table of which fields are quoted.

+**Consequence: a parse can now fail.** The error verb is no longer deferrable (§9).
+It is the first thing the hello-world bridge exercises.

-**Do not** introduce REST, JSON schemas, protobuf, or codegen.
-The problem does not call for them.
+**Do not** introduce nesting, JSON Schema, protobuf, or codegen.
+Flat verb + fields is the whole design.

 ### Big integers on the wire — decided

 Our payloads are integers with hundreds of digits. **They travel as decimal strings.** Plain digits, no prefix, no padding.

 Reason: least code on both ends.
 Boost `cpp_int` takes a decimal string directly, and the browser's native `BigInt` does too.
 Hex, binary, and raw bytes all cost a conversion step on at least one side and buy nothing.
+This is the same rule as above — numbers are quoted — stated for the one field it matters most on.

 Three things that came up and are closed: